Tips from the Registrar - Registration Reminders

 Registration Deadlines

-• August intensive - two weeks before session start
+- August intensive - one week before session start

-• Regular term - first day of classes
+- Regular term - first day of full-term classes by 5:00 pm

-• Spring semester - first day of classes
+- Spring semester - first day of classes by 5:00 pm

-• Summer intensives - four weeks before course start
+- Summer intensives - one week before course start

 Last Day to Drop Without Notation (no refund after this date)